zamilskhan/v3/source/admin-guide/attribute.md

 ![Attributes](/img/admin-guide/attribute/admin_attribute_attribute.png)

-Additional attributes can be added from the Gluu Server GUI, oxTrust, by clicking the **Add Attribute** button.
+Additional attributes can be added from the Gluu Server GUI, oxTrust, by clicking the **Register Attribute** button.
 Then, the following screen will
 appear:

 ![Add Attribute Screen](/img/admin-guide/attribute/admin_attribute_add.png)